-This species is listed on CITES Appendix I and is protected by the Indonesian law, and it belongs to the world’s 25 most endangered primates (Paciulli et al. 2015).
-It currently occurs in only one officially protected area (Siberut National Park), and is never seen in captivity (M. Richardson pers. comm.).
+This species is listed on CITES Appendix I, it is protected by the Indonesian law, and it belongs to the world’s 25 most endangered primates (Paciulli et al. 2015).
+It currently occurs in only one officially protected area (Siberut National Park), and is never seen in captivity (M. Richardson pers. comm).
 Whittaker (2006) suggests the following conservation actions: "1) increased protection for Siberut National Park, which currently lacks enforcement, 2) formal protection of the Peleonan forest in North Siberut, which is home to unusually high primate populations and is easily accessible, 3) protection of areas in the Pagai Islands by cooperating with a logging corporation that has practiced sustainable logging technique there since 1971, 4) conservation education, especially regarding hunting, and 5) the development of alternative economic models for the local people to reduce the likelihood of selling off their lands to logging companies."

 This species is endemic to Indonesia.
-It is confined to the Mentawai Islands off the western coast of Sumatra (Pagai Selatan, Pagai Utara, Siberut, Sipora, and a few offshore islets).
+It is confined to the Mentawai Islands off the western coast of Sumatra and a few local offshore islets.

-This species is threatened mainly by heavy hunting and commercial logging (Whittaker 2006).
-It is also threatened by conversion to oil palm plantations, and forest clearing and product extraction by local people.
+This species is threatened mainly by heavy hunting and commercial logging (Whittaker 2006, Quinten et al. 2014).
+It is also threatened by the conversion of rainforest into oil palm plantations, as well as forest clearing and product extraction by local people.
 Sometimes, animals are taken for the pet trade (Whittaker 2006).

 IUCN Red List Account LinkPlease click here to see the species' IUCN Red List Account page.